Call for Workshops - Now Open!

-The American Society of Pediatric Hematology/Oncology will hold its 30th Annual Meeting, April 26-29, 2017, in Montreal, Quebec, Canada.
-The ASPHO Program Committee invites the submission of proposals for workshops to be presented during the meeting in Montreal.
+The American Society of Pediatric Hematology/Oncology will hold its 2018 Annual Meeting, May 2-5, 2018 in Pittsburgh, PA.
+The ASPHO Annual Meeting Committee invites the submission of proposals for workshops to be presented during the meeting in Pittsburgh.

-The Program Committee requests that proposals for workshops be interactive problem-solving discussions, debates, cases, etc. that are geared towards the educational needs of a specific audience.
-Topics can focus on individual diseases, clinical trial updates, disease registries, or professional development.
-Workshop proposals will be scored based on content and planned audience engagement.
-Panel participants should represent a varied group of faculty (e.g.; multiple institutions).
+The Annual Meeting Committee requests that proposals be interactive, problem-solving discussions, debates, cases, etc, and geared towards the educational needs of a specific audience.
+Topics can focus on particular diseases, clinical trial updates, disease registries, or professional development.
+Your proposal will be scored based on both content and planned audience engagement.
+Moderators should seek participants from a varied group of faculty (e.g., multiple institutions).

-All workshops will have one person assigned from the Program Committee to provide oversight to ensure interactivity, review presentation slides two weeks prior to the meeting, verify that the presenters provide a balance between clinical and biology during the session, and verify that no more than two people from one institution will be represented.
+All workshops will have one person assigned from the Annual Meeting Committee to provide oversight to insure interactivity, review presentation slides two weeks prior to the meeting, verify that the presenters provide a balance between clinical and biology during the session, and verify that no more than two people from one institution will be represented.

 Submissions will need to include a clearly articulated rationale for the session, which describes the need and intended outcome.
 As part of your description you will be asked to answer these questions: